Janet Reno: U.S. Attorney General

 President-elect Bill Clinton had vowed to assemble an administration that "looked like America", and it was widely assumed that one of the major cabinet posts would go to a woman.
 On February 11, 1993, Clinton introduced Reno as his nominee for United States Attorney General, stating that he wanted to hire a woman for the job but had also considered multiple male candidates.
 Both of his previous choices, Zoë Baird and Kimba Wood, faced problems because both had employed undocumented immigrants as nannies.
 Clinton said he had discounted Reno early in his search because she did not have experience in the Justice Department or federal law, but ultimately he came to understand that she had experience with a variety of criminal law issues from her role as State Attorney.
 On March 11, 1993, the Senate confirmed Reno by a vote of 98 to 0.
 She was sworn in the next day, becoming the first woman to serve as U.S. Attorney General.
 As Attorney General, Reno oversaw the Justice Department and its 95,000 employees.
-Reno remained Attorney General for the rest of Clinton' presidency, making her the longest-serving Attorney General since William Wirt in 1829.
+Reno remained Attorney General for the rest of Clinton's presidency, making her the longest-serving Attorney General since William Wirt in 1829.

 In 1994, Reno tasked the Justice Department with compiling a report on DNA exoneration.
 The science was still new at that point in time.
 Reno commissioned the report after reading about the exoneration of a death row inmate.
 She wanted to know how many cases existed like the one she read about and what the Department of Justice could learn from it.
 The resulting report concluded there was a strong possibility that many more wrongful convictions that could be cleared with DNA evidence existed.
 Reno changed policies on how to interview eyewitnesses and laboratory protocols in response.

 The following Department of Justice actions occurred during Reno's tenure: